priyeshpatel/connectbot-colors-solarized/README.md

   3. Enable Root access through ADB from Settings > Developer Tools
   4. Connect the device to the computer
   5. Run `connectbot-colors-solarized/install.sh` and follow the instructions
+  6. Restart ConnectBot by force stopping the app.

 ## Manual Installation